pokepark/PokemonRaidBot/docs/usage.rst

 Send your location to the bot
 -----------------------------

-If ``RAID_LOCATION`` is set to ``true`` (default), the bot will guide you through the creation of a raid poll based on the settings in the config file.
+If ``RAID_LOCATION`` is set to ``true`` (default), the bot will guide you through the creation of a raid poll based on the settings in the config file. ``RAID_VIA_LOCATION_FUNCTION`` determines the actions taken after location is received.

-In case of a raid poll the bot will ask you for the raid level, the pokemon raid boss, the time until the raids starts and the time left for the raid.
-Afterwards you can set the gym name and gym team by using the /gym and /team commands.
+By default the bot will ask you for the raid level, the pokemon raid boss, the time until the raids starts and the time left for the raid.
+Afterwards you can set the gym name by using the /gym or /gymname commands.

-If ``LIST_BY_LOCATION`` is set to ``true``\ , the bot will instead list all nearby saved raids.
+For further details please refer to :doc:`config#raid-creation-options`

 Using inline search of @PortalMapBot or @Ingressportalbot
 ---------------------------------------------------------